Latest News Items: FAT file system released - Tick suppression demo'ed SAM4L MCU & RX100 MCUs - embTCP released for PIC32

 Low priority numbers denote low priority tasks.
 The idle task has priority zero (tskIDLE_PRIORITY).

 The FreeRTOS scheduler ensures that tasks in the Ready or Running state will always be given processor (CPU) time in preference to tasks of a lower priority that are also in the ready state.
-In other words, the task placed into the Running state is always be the highest priority task that is able to run.
+In other words, the task placed into the Running state is always the highest priority task that is able to run.